cloudflare/cloudflare-docs/products/ssl/src/content/keyless-ssl/hardware-security-modules/softhsmv2.md

 --------

-## 2. Create a token and private keys and generate CSRs
+## 2. Create a token and private keys, and generate CSRs

 Next, we create a token in slot 0 called `test-token` and secure it with a PIN of `1234`.
 In this slot we’ll store the RSA keys for our SSL certificates for `keyless-softhsm.example.com`.